Kim Gordon’s microphone doesn’t seem to be working.

 There is a gap, on stage, between the monitors,

-that allows Kim Gordon to stand directly in front of us.
+it allows Kim Gordon to stand directly in front of us.

 We have the only chairs.